FourteenBrush/MathExpressionParser/README.md

 Currently the variables `pi`, `e`, `true` (1) and `false` (0) are builtin.

-#### Inserting custom functions and variables.
+### Inserting custom functions and variables.

 To insert custom functions or variables, you need to call the appropriate `insertFunction` method on the `ExpressionParser` class.
-This inserts into the global symbol lookup, examples:
+This inserts into the global execution environment, examples:

 ```java
 /* This inserts a function called twice that doubles its input */